 - Building the capacity of visually impaired (VI) citizens and national visual impairment organisation to defend their rights through info-sessions and e-workshops;

-- Developing generic EU Guidelines on audio-description, available in 10 languages, with clear and harmonised technical specifications;
+- Developing generic European Guidelines on audio-description, available in 10 languages, with clear and harmonised technical specifications;

 - Hosting a seminar gathering experts on specific discrimination-related fields, intended to inform policy-making on non-discrimination at the European level.

 EBU video on the right to accessible healthcare, May 2021.
-Read the transcript of the healthcare video.
+Read the scene-by-scene description, video 1.

 EBU video on the right to accessible information, July 2021.
-Read the transcript of the accessible information video.
+Read the scene-by-scene description, video 2.

 EBU video on the right to personal mobility, September 2021.
-Read the transcript of the right to mobility video.
+Read the scene-by-scene description, video 3.